gwenblum/Tech-Community-1/233-containerized-apm-with-java-app-on-gke/README.md

 1. Find your **Customer Id**, for example *12341234-12341234-13241234*
 2. Find the **SaaS Analysis Server Host** and obtain the **SaaS Psockets Server host** replacing *agents* by *psockets*.
 For example if the analysis server host is *agents.apm.my_environment.aternity.com* then the SaaS Psockets Server host is *psockets.apm.my_environment.aternity.com*
 3. Download the **Aternity APM Java agent library for Linux** package or contact [Riverbed support](https://support.riverbed.com/) to obtain a copy, for example *aternity-apm-jida-linux-12.18.0_BL546.zip*
+4. *optional* If any APM extra configuration is required (in CONFIGURE > Configurations) download the configuration file (.json), for example *demo-java-eue-configuration.json*

 ## Step 2.
 Prepare Google Cloud infrastructure